The common sense of artificial intelligence

 Just as in the past those who did not know how to read were left out of progress, today those who do not understand AI will be excluded from the future.

-But mastering AI is not programming it, but understanding it, guiding it and giving it human purpose.
+But mastering AI is not programming it, but understand it, guide it and give it human purpose.

 Common sense—that inner “Sancho Panza” that keeps us grounded—must guide artificial intelligence like a modern, idealistic but sensible Don Quixote.

 AI is here to stay, and human common sense must evolve with it.
-Only in this way will we achieve a synergistic intelligence, capable of uniting reason, emotion and technology at the service of well-being and life.
+Only in this way will we achieve synergistic intelligencecapable of uniting reason, emotion and technology at the service of well-being and life.